 - Defined

 - Documented

-- Integrated into organisational practices via policy and procedures
+- Integrated into organizational practices via policy and procedures

 - Communicated through training, and that

 - Automation and tools are used in a limited and fragmented way

-The table below provides the detailed explanation of the expectations of a level 3 process maturity for each Standard.

-Categories Description of Level 3 Maturity Defined The processes prescribed by the Standard exists formally in the financial institution The formal existence of a process is demonstrated by The existence of a process owner Definite process steps and Definite outcomes Documented Processes are defined and formalised in a process documentation that has been signed off by the appropriate authority At the minimum, process documentation should contain the following: Objective Scope KPIs/Key success factors Governance Process activities Roles and responsibilities Interfaces with other processes Reporting requirements Controls for improving the process

-Integrated into organisational practices via policy and procedures Existence of documented policies and procedures Evidence that the process is being implemented within the organisation via artefacts such as reports, test scripts, lessons learned, etc. Defined, documented and measured process interfaces Communicated through training and upskilling of process resources Roles and responsibilities of resources participating in the execution of the process are properly defined and documented Evidence of a training plan and/or schedule that is being implemented Evidence of formalized knowledge transfer sessions Subscription to relevant IT resources - journals and /or magazines IT personnel possess relevant IT certifications like: ITIL, PRINCE2, PMP, CBCI, CDCMP, CISA, CISM, CISSP, etc. Process Automated At least one tool is consistently used to automate the full process or some part of the process
+The table below gives the detailed explanation of the expectations of a level 3 process maturity for each Standard o The existence of a process owner, o Definite process steps and o Definite outcomes Documented Processes are defined and formalised in a process documentation that has been signed off by the appropriate authority At the minimum, process documentation should contain the following: o Objective o Scope o KPIs/Key success factors o Governance o Process activities o Roles and responsibilities o Interfaces with other processes o Reporting requirements o Controls for improving the process Integrated • Existence of documented policies and procedures into • Evidence that the process is being implemented organizational within the organisation via artefacts such as practices via reports, test scripts, lessons learned, etc. policy and Defined, documented and measured process procedures interfaces Communicated • Roles and responsibilities of resources through participating in the execution of the process training and are properly defined and documented upskilling of • Evidence of a training plan and/or schedule that process is being implemented resources • Evidence of formalized knowledge transfer sessions • Subscription to relevant IT resources journals and /or magazines • IT personnel possess relevant IT certifications like: ITIL, PRINCE2, PMP, CBCI, CDCMP, CISA, CISM, CISSP, etc. Process • At least one tool is consistently used to Automated automate the full process or some part of the process